leods92/dev-resources/README.md

+# dev-resources *by Leonardo D. Schlossmacher*
-This is a repository of links which includes useful development resources.
+This is a repository of links and references useful for web development.

 Please feel free to contribute.